JoeFurfaro/Martinrea-Interviews/fall22/DesignChallenge/README.md

 6. The graph interface must support showing multiple statistics simultaneously, providing isolated y-axes for each
 7. The user must be able to "group" multiple statistics together onto one parent y-axis (the y-axis of one of the statistics being grouped)

-Walk us through what steps you would take to solve this challenge.
+Please design a LoFi or HiFi prototype of an application that meets the requirements listed above (using a design tool of your choice).
 Feel free to ask us any questions that clarify the requirements or give you more context about the situation as a whole.
 I repeat, you are STRONGLY ENCOURAGED to ask questions.

-By the end of your walkthrough, make sure you have completed the following:

-- List stakeholders and justify why each stakeholder is in your list
-- Explain how you might conduct research to better understand your stakeholders the requirements before building a prototype
-- Design a LoFi or HiFi prototype either on paper or using a protyping tool of your choice (for example, Figma) (you will not be penalized for using paper to sketch your design)
-- List any issues you expect may arise from your design in the future

 Final note: We are not looking for a **perfect** design!
 We are looking to assess your understanding of the design process, and to see how you think, design, and problem solve in an unfamiliar scenario.